The 7th Annual Utah Treasure Hunt has arrived!

-This post breaks down common decoding strategies and how past hunters cracked the poems.
-Whether you’re a newcomer or a returning treasure seeker, these patterns might help you start thinking like John and Dave.
+This post breaks down common solving strategies and past poem patterns so you can start thinking a little more like John and Dave before heading out.

 The 2025 Utah Treasure Hunt was solved on Temple Quarry Trail in Sandy.
 The solve connected music history, local quarry history, trail markers, and physical landmarks into one layered route.